6 Must-See Landmarks In Croatia

 The home of an amazingly well preserved Roman amphitheatre, Pula is a seafront city on the tip of Croatia’s Istrian Peninsula.
 With nearby beaches on the Verudela peninsula like Valkuna Beach, Hawaii Beach and Debeljak Beach – spend your summer days relaxing in the sun and then head back to catch an open air gladiator performance or a concert at the arena.

 We love the idea of spending a few days at one of these cities: the combination of ancient ruins and beautiful beaches sounds perfect.
-If you do too then take a look at our selection of villas, houses and apartments in Croatia.
+If you do too then take a look at our selection of villas in Croatia.